curl/everything-curl/libcurl-sharing.md

 If you want have the share object shared by transfers in a multi-threaded environment.
-Perhaps you have a CPU with many cores and you want each core to run its own thread and transfer data, but you still want the different transfers to shara data.
+Perhaps you have a CPU with many cores and you want each core to run its own thread and transfer data, but you still want the different transfers to share data.
 Then you need to set the mutex callbacks.

 If you don't use threading and you *know* you access the shared object in a serial one-at-a-time manner you don't need to set any locks.
-But if there is ever more than one tranfser that access share object at a time, it needs to get mutex callbacks setup to prevent data destruction and possibly even crashes.
+But if there is ever more than one transfer that access share object at a time, it needs to get mutex callbacks setup to prevent data destruction and possibly even crashes.